flancast90/gitmbed/README.md

 # gitmbed
-> Safely embed external content in your GitHub README with simple markdown, and allow others to view it!
+> Safely embed external content in your GitHub README with simple HTML, and allow others to view it!

 <br />